How anonymized data could have neutralized Citrix data breaches – and why the medical world remains a popular target

 The benefits of DataFactory and FileFactory

-EntrD’s solutions make protecting personal data an automated process without compromising the quality of testing or business processes:
+EntrD’s solutions make protecting personal data an automated process while still maintaining the quality of testing and business processes.
+More importantly, they reduce risk without slowing teams down.

 DataFactory – For structured data (databases, CRM, ERP)

-• Realistic test data – The data retains logic and coherence, so tests remain reliable.
+• Realistic test data – The data retains logic and coherence, so tests remain reliable and meaningful.

-• Instantly GDPR-proof – Reduced legal risks during audits or data leaks.
+• Instantly GDPR-proof – Legal risks are reduced during audits or data leaks.
+In other words, you can test safely and demonstrate compliance more easily.

 FileFactory – For unstructured data (documents, emails, images)

-• Smart masking of sensitive information – Names, addresses, medical data and citizen service numbers are automatically recognized and shielded.
+• Smart masking of sensitive information – Names, addresses, medical data, and citizen service numbers are automatically recognized and shielded.
+This means sensitive details are removed from both content and context.

-• Works at scale – Can securely create complete document archives without manual work.
+• Works at scale – Complete document archives can be processed securely without manual work.
+Therefore, organizations can handle both backlog and ongoing document flows.

-• Seamlessly into existing processes – Integration with DMS, cloud storage and collaboration platforms.
+• Seamlessly into existing processes – Integration with DMS, cloud storage, and collaboration platforms ensures minimal disruption.
+As a result, organizations don’t need to redesign their entire workflow.d collaboration platforms.

 With this approach, the data’s value to hackers is negated.
 A stolen file without any personally identifiable information is worthless on the black market.